juanramirezc2/vim-config/README.md

 ```
 [NPM](http://en.wikipedia.org/wiki/Npm_(software)) is required for some features.

-## You Complete Me plugin instalation
+## You Complete Me plugin  installation
 **Remember:** YCM is a plugin with a compiled component.
 If you **update** YCM
 using Vundle and the ycm_support_libs library APIs have changed (happens
 rarely), YCM will notify you to recompile it.
 You should then rerun the install